Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Mixed spin-lattice excitations

 In order to derive the minimal Hamiltonian accounting for a spin-lattice coupling, we consider the most general quadratic spin Hamiltonian, whose interaction parameters depend on the spin-spin distance:

-where $\bm{S}_{ns}$ is a classical spin residing at the $sn$ lattice site, $\bm{\mathcal{J}}_{st}(\bm{R}_{nm})$ the exchange couplings and $\bm{\mathcal{D}}_{s}$ the onsite magnetic anistropy.
+where $\bm{S}_{ns}$ is a classical spin residing at the $sn$ lattice site, $\bm{\mathcal{J}}_{st}(\bm{R}_{nm})$ the exchange couplings and $\bm{\mathcal{D}}_{s}$ the onsite magnetic anisotropy.
 The primed summations run on the magnetic sites only, in contrast to the summations in Eq.~\eqref{eq:ph-Ham}, which run over all the atomic positions.
-Both the exchange couplings and the the onsite magnetic anistropy depend implicitly on the atomic displacements and can be expanded in powers of $\bm{u}_{ns}$.
-The zeroth order ($\bm{u}_{ns}=0$) corresponds to the equilibrium case, where our CDFT calculations have shown that only the isotropic exchange $J_{st}(\bm{R}_{nm}) = {\rm Tr}\Big[\bm{\mathcal{J}}_{st}(\bm{R}_{nm})\Big]/3$ and the onsite anisotropy $\mathcal{D}^{zz}_s$ are relevant (see Table~\ref{tab:j_values} in Appendix~\ref{App:Jexch}).
-In this limit, the vibrational and magnetic normal modes are decoupled, the latter being solutions of the secular equation:
+Both the exchange couplings and the onsite magnetic anisotropy depend implicitly on the atomic displacements and can be expanded in powers of $\bm{u}_{ns}$.
+In the undistorted geometry ($\bm{u}_{ns}=0$), magnetic interactions are modeled only via isotropic exchange $J_{st}(\bm{R}_{nm}) = {\rm Tr}\Big[\bm{\mathcal{J}}_{st}(\bm{R}_{nm})\Big]/3$ and the onsite anisotropy $\mathcal{D}^{zz}_s$ couplings whose values are derived by means of supercell calculations, as reported in Appendix~\ref{App:Jexch}.
+In view of the weakness of the inter-site anisotropies responsible for the $0.47$\,meV gap found in our TDDFpT calculations, we chose not to include them in our lattice model and focus on the effect of magnon-phonon couplings only.
+Considering the smallness of these two effects, we expect that, if considered together, they would add linearly.

+At zeroth order in the spin-lattice interactions, the vibrational and magnetic normal modes are decoupled, the latter being solutions of the secular equation:

 where $I_s = 2D^{zz}_s + \sum'_{mt} J_{st}(\bm{R}_{0m})$, and $S = |\bm{S}_{ns}|$.
 The eigenvectors are normalized according to $\sum_s f^{\mu*}_{s}(\bm{q}) f^{\nu}_{s}(\bm{q}) = S\delta_{\mu\nu}$ and are directly related to the spin components in the $xy$ plane via